About the Fellowship

 Dr James Boyce, for his project: The Macquarie Years: the context for colonial Australia.

 Dr Rebecca Hamilton for her project: Conservation mapping: a case study of Sydney’s 19th century water reserves.

 The project will draw on historic data to try to determine the actual history of places now regarded as natural and historic landscapes.
 In part, she will test claims of ‘pristine’ environments thought to have escaped European development.

 Dr Julie McIntyre, for her project: Settlers in the Empire of Science: William Macarthur, James King and Australian agricultural modernity.

 This project will examine the work of William Macarthur and James King, well-connected mid-nineteenth century agriculturalists and experimenters.
 Both men were at the intersection of imperial science, international networks and local innovation, yet their importance in introducing new ideas and methodologies in addressing plants, soils and cultivation is no longer recognised.

-This work developed a military history of the period of conflict between Aboriginal people and British military and para-military forces in the Sydney region from 1788 to the last known conflict in the area in 1816.
+Using the Library's collections of official records and colonial diaries, this work developed a military history of the period of conflict between Aboriginal people and British military and para-military forces in the Sydney region from 1788 to the last known conflict in the area in 1816.

 Dr Peter Hobbins, for his project: Curios and Curiosity: James Bray and the sunset of amateur science in colonial society.